ono-midori/ono-midori.github.io/techs/zguide.md

 We make a few assumptions:

 - At least one server will keep running.
-If both servers crash, we lose all server state and there’s no way to recover it.
+If both servers crash, we lose all server state and there's no way to recover it.
 - Multiple clients do not update the same hash keys at the same time.
 Client updates will arrive at the two servers in a different order.
 Therefore, the backup server may apply updates from its pending list in a different order than the primary server would or did.
 Updates from one client will always arrive in the same order on both servers, so that is safe.

 Thus the architecture for our high-availability server pair using the Binary Star pattern has two servers and a set of clients that talk to both servers.